discordx-ts/discordx/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

-Briefly describe the changes made in this PR.
+Briefly describe the changes made in this pull request.

 ## Checklist